simpledotorg/deployment/README.md

-# Redapp deployment
+# Simple Server deployment

-This project contains the deployments scripts and instructions for redapp-server.
+This project contains the deployments scripts and instructions for simple-server.

 ## Getting started